syncfusion-content/blazor-docs/blazor/datagrid/aggregates.md

+---
+layout: post
+title: Aggregates in Blazor DataGrid Component | Syncfusion
+description: Learn about Aggregates in Blazor DataGrid component of Syncfusion, and more details.
+platform: Blazor
+control: DataGrid
+documentation: ug
+---

 # Aggregates

 Aggregate values are displayed in the footer, group footer, or group caption of the Grid.
 It can be configured through [`GridAggregates`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.SfGrid-1.html#Syncfusion_Blazor_Grids_SfGrid_1_Aggregates) component.